karlyndiary/YouTube-API/README.md

 api_service_name = "youtube"
 api_version = "v3"

-# Get credentials and create an API client
+#Get credentials and create an API client
 youtube = build(api_service_name, api_version, developerKey=api_key)
 ```
 ## Get Channel Statistics
-This function will help use get information about the channel's statistics like the subscriber count, total no of videos published.
+This function will help use get information about the channel's statistics like the title, subscriber count, total no of videos published.
 ```
 def get_channel_stats(youtube, channel_ids):